Bébé Lilly

-Bébé Lilly (also known as Lilly Baba or Baby Lilly) is an animated baby girl singer in France.
+Bébé Lilly (also known as Lilly Baba or Baby Lilly) is an animated baby girl singer from France, created by Akad Daroul.
 She has released thirteen singles, mainly in French, but several have also been recorded in other languages.
 She also has four albums and a DVD.
 Many of her songs have been ranked on top ten hits lists in Lebanon.